 - Standard doses (100–200 µg): Full acid trips with vivid visuals and emotional depth.

 When choosing a dose, remember how long does an acid trip last—8–12 hours on average.
 Higher doses can extend the experience, so plan accordingly.
+There is no completely “safe” dose of LSD, and even people who prepare carefully can experience panic, psychosis, or lingering distress from a single trip.

 Knowing how do you take acid the drug—whether from window panes, blotter tabs, or sugar cubes—can help assess potential dosage risks.
 Higher doses of LSD often carry a greater risk of psychological harm.
 Treatment providers may also use urine tests to detect LSD and monitor abstinence, even though the drug typically clears from the body within a few days.